sweirich/lambda-n-ways/README.md

 These 25 random terms stored in the file [random2.lam](lams/random2.lam).
-They are generated via `genScopedLam` in [Lambda.lhs](lib/Lambda.lhs) with size parameter `100000`, and so are closed, and contain lots of lambdas.
+They are generated via `genScopedLam` in [Lambda.lhs](lib/Lambda.lhs) with size parameter `100000`, and so are closed and contain lots of lambdas.
 Normalizing these terms requires between 26-36 calls to `subst`.
 The terms themselves have total depth from 23-60 and binding depth from 13-46.

 2. Conversion to representation: [conv_bench.html](results/conv_bench.html).
-How long does it take to convert a parsed named representation to the internal representation of the implementation?
-Converts the pathological term.
+How long does it take to convert a parsed named representation to the internal representation of the implementation? alpha-converts the pathological term.

 3. Normalization of pathological lambda term:
   [nf_bench.html](results/nf_bench.html).
 See below.